-Bedrail entrapment is one of the lesser known, but most serious forms of nursing home abuse and neglect.
+Bedrail entrapment is one of the lesser-known, but most serious forms of nursing home abuse and neglect.
 One of the many ways that nursing homes present themselves as a safe place for their patients is a bed rail.
-They are designed to be assistive devices secured on beds to prevent patients from falling in the middle of the night or provide additional safety for patients that have a difficulty time moving around.
+They are designed to be assistive devices secured on beds to prevent patients from falling in the middle of the night or provide additional safety for patients that have a difficult time moving around.
 However, many nursing homes also use these devices for patients that do not need them as a way to restrain them.
-Additionally, these rails may be more harm than help for the patients that need them.
+Additionally, these rails may be more harmful than helpful for the patients that need them.

 - Trapped limbs between bed rails

 - Strangulation when the head is stuck between rails

 - Sense of fear, agitation, or desire to self-harm due to trapped feeling

 - Death due to a combination of the above factors

 However, bed rail entrapment is not always the nursing home’s fault.
 By reaching out to a nursing home abuse lawyer, you can assess if the bedrail manufacturer is at fault or if there is a serious problem at your loved one’s nursing home.
 Lawyers can help you investigate the situation and determine if further action should be taken.
 Unfortunately, the statistics show that bedrails used in nursing homes are one of the most dangerous types, so immediate action is in your best interests.

 While there are some ways that you can make your loved one safer, getting in touch with a Chicago nursing home abuse attorney at the law practice of Walner Law could provide you with some peace of mind.
 We are easily reached online or at (312) 313-2888.
 Please call us today!